-It has taken hard work from a truly dedicated staff and volunteers like you to make this a reality in such a short period of time.
+It has taken hard work from a truly dedicated staff and volunteers, these past two years in particular.
 I am so grateful to be surrounded by such amazing people and on behalf of our Board of Directors - we thank you!

-We hope that this handbook will be helpful to provide information for the most frequently asked questions about our programs, services and school requirements for our students.
+We hope that this handbook will be helpful to provide information for the most frequently asked questions about our programs, services and school requirements for our students well-being and success during COVID, and these delicate circumstances.

 Here's to another amazing year!
-Let's dream BIG together!
+Let's dream BIG together & REBUILD our COMMUNITY!